NSLS-II-BMM/BeamlineManual/docs/manage.rst

 connector, part number 468-885. `Here's an example. <https://uk.rs-online.com/web/p/industrial-automation-circular-connectors/0468885/?sra=pstk>`__

 And here is the wiring diagram.
-Short the prongs on the opposite side of the alignment groove.
+Short the prongs on the side opposite to the alignment groove.

 .. _fig-killswitcheconnector:
 .. figure:: _images/Kill_switch_connector.png